dckc/madmode-blog/pages/2023/office-hours.md

 my Saturday time as [awesome-ocap office hours](https://github.com/dckc/awesome-ocap/issues/22).

-I haven't had critical mass on a Saturday morning for a while, so I join [FOSS and Crafts](https://fossandcrafts.org/) now and then.
+I haven't had critical mass on a Saturday morning for a while, so I join [Hack & Craft](https://fossandcrafts.org/hack-and-craft/) now and then.
 Darn... this is an off week; they only run 1st and 3rd Saturdays of the month.